 Overall you can generally say people who are less code-savvy and just want to set up one particular site will search a suitable theme on those template markets or shops.
 Whereas advanced web developers, freelancers and design studios will purchase membership in theme clubs to get bulk access to all products.

-Obviously most professional developers do not really start from scratch.
-In order to reduce time and costs and win projects, they choose a theme or a framework as a starting point.
+Obviously, most professional developers do not really start from scratch.
+To reduce time and costs and win projects, they choose a theme or a framework as a starting point.
 Then they customize styling, add features to meet the different client requirements.
 Those developers rely on a library of high quality designed, functional and versatile templates which is the reason why markets aren’t the best options for them.
 If there is no active community around, upgrades to newer versions and support can be slow or non-existing

 It’s important to know that a theme that looks good is one thing.
-Adaptivity, functionality and usability is totally another thing that many designs simply are weak at.
+Adaptivity, functionality, and usability is entirely another thing that many designs simply are weak at.